mgugalino/mgugalino.github.io/_posts/2025-05-31-transforming-algorithms-into-readable-code.md

 ```
 This is definitely a correct approach.
 However, this is a *very specific* way to solve this problem.
 You are now faced with a choice $$-$$ do you want to solve this equation exactly, like what we did above, or generalize the problem to all kinds of equations with well-defined solutions?
 With the help of a computer, you can do both.
 If your project requires you to also solve higher-order equations, it would be smarter to write a general code for any function.

 There are different ways to address this problem numerically.
 This is where a redefinition of the problem becomes very important.
-For simplicity, let us consider the same problem where you are required to solve for the value of $x$ in the equation
+For simplicity, let us consider the same problem where you are required to solve for the value of $$x$$ in the equation
 $$
 x^2-2x = 8
 $$